wp-plugins/tdo-mini-forms/Readme.txt

 * Can automatically modified author template tag with info about submitter.
 * Can, optionally, automatically allow submissions to be published.
 * And many more...

+**Version 0.7 is a major reworking of the code.
+Make sure to follow the upgrade instructions if you are using a version prior to this!**

 == Installation ==